sebastka/domeneshop-php/README.md

 ## Examples

-Listing DNS records for the first domain in your accout:
+Operations on the first domain in your accout:

 ```php
 <?php